 For many of us here in the U.S. there is a lot of snow.
 That means that, more often than not, when you go outside in the morning, your car will be covered in snow and ice.
 Wouldn’t it be nice if there was something easy that would make melting ice on your windscreen and car windows?

-There is a meme currently running the rounds on Pinterest that says that vinegar and water mixed 2/3 to 1/3 will met your ice so you don’t have to scrape.
-But does the vinegar water ice melter really work?
+There is a meme currently running the rounds on Pinterest that says that vinegar and water mixed 2/3 to 1/3 if effective in melting ice so you don’t have to scrape.
+But does the vinegar and water ice melting trick really work?

 Well…not quite in the way that the photo might indicate.
 Sadly, there is no cure all for ice scraping with a single spray of the mixture.

 The the process is based in some fact.
 To get it to work properly, when you are expecting ice in the morning, spray your windows with the mixture the night before.
 Then, the following morning, the windows should be clear of the icy mess.

 How does it work?
 Vinegarcontains acetic acid, which lowers the melting point of water – preventing water from freezing.